dud3/git-devbliss/git-extensions/README.md

 ## Makefile hooks

-You are strongly encouraged to include a Makefile in project which defines entry points for common tasks.
+You need to include a Makefile in your project, which defines entry points for common tasks.
 The Makefile works like an abstraktion layer which has mainly four
 advantages: